-- Our normal payroll period begins on Sunday at 12:00 am of each week and ends on Saturday at 11:59 pm.
+- Our normal payroll period begins on Monday of each week and ends on Sunday.
 Different periods will be indicated on your employment notice form and your hours of work will vary based on the assignment involved.
-Employees are paid on a weekly basis for hours worked the previous week. - There are many ways time is reported.
+Employees are paid on a weekly basis for hours worked the previous week. - AZI shall pay at least the minimum wage and provide any benefits required by law and/or contract.
+AZI shall compensate workers for overtime hours at the legal premium rate.
+AZI shall communicate pay structure and pay periods to all workers.
+AZI shall meet all legal requirements relating to wages and benefits pay accurate wages in a timely manner, and wage deductions shall not be used as a disciplinary measure.
+All use of temporary labor shall be within the limits of the local law and the Fair Labor Standards Act. - There are many ways time is reported.
 Each assignment differs, so make sure you are clear on the procedure for each assignment. - If your assignment requires use of your biometric information, you will be provided the necessary Biometric Information Privacy Act ("BIPA") policies and consents. - It may be your responsibility to complete and sign your timecard, obtain approval, and the approval signature of your supervisor, then properly submit a copy of the timecard to AZI. - If you are required to submit a timecard weekly in order to be paid you must submit it no later then 2 pm on the Monday following the week you worked.
 If the timecard is turned in late (because of your actions or inactions) you will not be paid until the second Friday after your work week, unless contrary to state law. - It may be your responsibility to ensure the correct number of hours worked appears on your timecard.
 If you discover an error that you believe is on AZI's end, please be sure to promptly report it to the AZI office that assigned you.